-Current design and construction for FY 2020 includes 1) the Corps of Engineers constructing the MESD Deep Cutoff Wall Project, which was identified as the project which should be built first by the Risk Informed Design Process 2) Wood taking the Corps' design of the Cahokia Relief Well Project and the Council constructing MESD Bid Package # 18, 3) Wood completing the design of Wood River Bid Package #8 with the Corps of Engineers constructing, 4) Wood completing the design of MESD Bid Package #14A and the Council constructing, 5) Wood completing the design of MESD Bid Package #11 and the Council constructing 6) Wood completing the design of Wood River Bid Package #9 and the Council constructing and 7) Wood completing the design of a portion of the Prairie DuPont/Fish Lake Bid Packages #15/16/17.
+Current design and construction for FY 2021 includes 1) the Corps of Engineers continuing the construction of the MESD Deep Cutoff Wall Project, which was identified as the project which should be built first by the Risk Informed Design Process, 2) the Council completing the construction of MESD Bid Packages #14A and #18, 3) the Council implementing construction of MESD Bid Packages #11 & #18A, 4) Wood designing MESD Bid Packages #14B & #14C, 5) Wood designing Wood River Bid Package #9, and 6) Wood completing the design of a portion of the Prairie DuPont/Fish Lake Bid Packages #15/16/17.

-The general design features of the Wood River Levee System, the Metro East Sanitary District (MESD) Levee System and the Prairie DuPont/Fish Lake Levee System Authorized Level Projects are provided in Section V and Appendix III of this report.
+The general design features of the Wood River Levee System, the Metro East Sanitary District (MESD) Levee System and the Prairie DuPont/Fish Lake Levee System Authorized Level Projects are provided in Section VI and Appendix III of this report.

 In summary, progress continues in building and financing significant improvements to the flood protection systems in the Metro-East.
-The Council remains committed to achieving accreditation in FY 2020.
+The Council remains committed to achieving accreditation in FY 2021.
 With the continued support of the area's leadership and cooperation from the Corps of Engineers and FEMA, the Council will be able to meet any remaining challenges to completion of the 100-Year Accreditation Project and make great strides towards achieving the Authorized Level of Protection.